TheNewStellW/vmware-operations-guide/content/Miscellaneous/Chapter 5 - Log Insight/4.5.2-vrealize-operations/_index.md

 ![](4.5.2-fig-31.png)

 The “**Upgrade Range**” widget shows when the upgrade started and when it completed.
 It covers the time range of the upgrade process.
-If the process was successful, you’ll see two columns, one marking the start and one marking the end, as shown in the following.
+If the process was successful, you'll see two columns, one marking the start and one marking the end, as shown in the following.

 ![](4.5.2-fig-32.png)